 Wendy Jones

-With the help of APF and her local respiratory nurse she set up a local support group and believes passionately in caring for and supporting patients and carers on their journey with Pulmonary Fibrosis.
+With the help of APF and her local respiratory nurse, she set up a local support group and believes passionately in caring for and supporting patients and carers on their journey with pulmonary fibrosis.
 Her aim is to enable everyone who needs it, access to the right support services at the right time – wherever they live.

 Outside of work, Wendy loves cycling and walking her dog in the beautiful Northwest area of the UK, and spending time with her son and friends.